BrennerDesign/egofishinggear/_products/ego-fishing-tools/tournament-culling-beam-standard.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>​The EGO Standard tournament culling beam was designed to provide a quick
+  <p>The EGO Standard tournament culling beam was designed to provide a quick
   fish weight measure for tournament anglers while not causing damage to the fish.
 The stainless steel clips provide for an easy method to attach the fish while being corrosion resistant.</p>